isomerpages/nlb-biblioasia/_videos/From Book to Cook/Nasi Lemak Istimewa.md

 #### **Episode summary** ####
 In this episode, we make an unusual version of nasi lemak using a recipe from 1953.
-The recipe comes from a cookbook by Siti Radhiah, an early female Malay cookbook author.
+The recipe comes from a book by Siti Radhiah, a Malay cookbook author who was also the wife of writer Harun Aminurrashid.
 Is it really *nasi lemak* if it doesn’t use pandan?
-Join librarian and food researcher Toffa Abdul Wahed as we find out!
+Join librarian and food researcher Toffa Abdul Wahed as she makes this unique *nasi lemak* and two side dishes!

  ![](/images/Videos:%20From%20Book%20to%20Cook/siti%20radhiah_nasi%20lemak%20with%20opor%20ayam%20and%20sambal%20goreng.png)
 <div style="background-color: white;">Siti Radhiah's recipe comes with recipes of accompanying dishes, such as of <i>opor ayam</i> and <i>sambal goreng</i>.</div>